SulmanLab/UniD/README.md

 library(devtools)
 install_github("JieYang031/UniD")
 ```
-Some packages are not available from R repository, but Bioconductor.
-If R packages from Bioconductor is not available, need to install them from Bioconductor.
-For example:
+Some packages need to be installed from Bioconductor.
+You can install them such as:
 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")